Code-Institute-Submissions/edwardgurney-p4-news-site_SepResubb/README.md

 - Pagination was not working properly, Pagination was set to 6 in my HomeView class, but articles were disappearing off the page once they were past 6 and were not locatable.
 I googled how to paginate with google and found the following article: https://simpleisbetterthancomplex.com/tutorial/2016/08/03/how-to-paginate-with-django.html
-<br>I used some of the code here as a basis to fix the problem (which you can see is in my code), but had to make changes to suit the site, for example adding in classes and.
+<br>I used some of the code here as a basis to fix the problem (which you can see is in my code), but had to make changes to suit the site, for example adding in classes.
 I also added in some bootstrap code to make it more aesthetically pleasing.

 - The most liked chart wasn’t working.
 The reason for this I discovered is becasue my model as a many to many wasn’t an integer so it was posting articles that had been liked but not in any coherent order.
 Django documentation used was: <br>
 https://docs.djangoproject.com/en/4.0/topics/db/aggregation/<br>